This page sets out the terms on which you may access and make use of our website www.keepingchildrensafe.global

 Keeping Children Safe

 A cookie is a small text file that a website saves on your computer or mobile device when you visit the site.
-Cookies are widely used in order to make website work, or work more efficiently, as well as to provide information to the owners of the site.
+Cookies are widely used to make websites work, or work more efficiently, as well as to provide information to the owners of the site.

 The Keeping Children Safe website uses Google Analytics, a web analytics service provided by Google, Inc. to help analyse the use of the website.
 For this purpose, Google Analytics uses ‘cookies’, which are text files placed on your computer.